Axotronics/mughup/README.md

 # Mughup

 > An app to mugup things by just clicking a picture and speaking...
 Real cool 🔥
+> This is the backend of a project: memorize.io

 ## Project Structure